brunojppb/brunojppb.github.io/_posts/2020-07-01-hardening-your-server-security-with-fail2ban.md

 cp /etc/fail2ban/jail.conf /etc/fail2ban/jail.local
 ```

-Fail2Ban uses the concept of `jails` to monitor specific services like nginx, ssh, apache and so on.
+Fail2Ban uses the concept of `jails` to monitor specific services like nginx, ssh, apache and even your custom application logs like Node.js or Java apps.
 Each jail specifies a configuration for a specific application or service running on your server.
 By default, the `sshd` jail is active.

 ## Avoid banning specific IP Addresses